Ralph Mobbs: Research work

 Mobbs is the chair of the NSURG and currently supervises students, MS and PhD researchers.
 NSURG maintains a high-volume research program with hundreds of publications.
 He has a wide scope of research interest which include surgical techniques, 3-Dimensional (3D) printing of PSIs, medical wearable devices and stem cell therapies for spinal spondylotic changes.
 He is also the current Editor-in-chief of the Journal of Spine Surgery.

 Being the principal of JMI, a medical design company, Mobbs is involved in the design of various surgical instruments and implants.
 These include tissue expansion systems, endoscopic retractors, percutaneous fusion systems, biomaterials for prostheses, integral fixation systems and instrument simplification.
 His designs have been implanted in over 250,000 patients worldwide over two decades.

 Dr Mobbs' current research interest for medical wearables focuses on using medical wearable technologies/implants to improve health, monitor chronic illness, support postoperative recovery and eventually play a major role in assisting primary care physicians.
 His research team (WAGAR) published the first article on the use of wearables for objective/subjective assessment of post operative spinal patients.

+Personal life

+Mobbs lives in the Sydney suburb of Coogee.